Guiorgy/cpp-lru-cache/README.md

 > ⚠️ **This implementation is NOT thread safe!**

-Simple and reliable LRU (Least Recently Used) cache for c++ based on hashmap and linkedlist.
-The library is header only, simple test and example are included.
+An LRU (Least Recently Used) cache for c++ based on hashmap and a packed linkedlist based on vector.
+The library is header only, a simple test and example are included.

-It includes standard components and very little own logics that guarantees reliability.
+> ⚠️ *For a simpler implementation that only includes standard components and very little of its own logics (and probably more reliable) see the stl-only branch.*

 Example: